zydou/arti/web/docs/guides/troubleshooting.md

 Pass these in with the `--features` argument when compiling (e.g. `--features tokio,native-tls`).

-Note that Arti configures Tokio and native-tls by default, so if you're gettnig this error, you probably tried to do something fancy with `--no-default-features`.
+Note that Arti configures Tokio and native-tls by default, so if you're gettnig this error, you probably tried to do some extra setup with `--no-default-features`.

 ### Arti isn't respecting my custom runtime choice!